The Parliament Palace from Bucharest: Ceausescu’s Final Dream

 Located on Arsenalului Hill, very close to the central Unirii Square, the Palace of the Parliament or the House of the People is one of the highlights of Ceausescu’s megalomaniac vision of how the capital was set to transform if his dictatorship would have lasted.
 The capital was supposed to be an example of the new society Ceausescu wanted to build, the devastating earthquake from 1977 giving him the perfect excuse to systematize the city.
-His plans involved destroying the Old City Center, its presence being a vivid reminder of a historical time the regime wanted to erase from the collective memory.
-Overall, one fourth of the historical center was destroyed and no doubt the process would have continued if the regime would have lasted beyond 1989.
+His plans involved destroying the Old Town, its presence being a vivid reminder of a historical time the regime wanted to erase from the collective memory.
+Overall, one-fourth of the historical center was destroyed and no doubt the process would have continued if the regime would have lasted beyond 1989.

 The first step in the remake of Bucharest was to build a monumental construction – the House of the People, known back then as the House of the Republic – even with the price of substantial shortages for the entire population.
-The construction works started in 1984, in a decade when Nicolae Ceausescu decided to pay all the country’s debt to the International Monetary Fund even if that meant rationalized food, heating, electricity and a penury of basic goods.
+The construction works started in 1984, in a decade when Nicolae Ceausescu decided to pay all the country’s debt to the International Monetary Fund even if that meant rationalizing food, heating, electricity and a penury of basic goods.
 But the harsh daily life of most Romanians was not about to stop Ceausescu’s cult of personality finding new ways of expression.
 The communist dictator was among many superlatives also ‘the first architect of the country’.

 Massive relocations and demolished neighborhoods

-Despite of the political risks involved, eight churches were saved from a similar faith with the help of civil engineer Eugen Iordachescu.
+Despite the political risks involved, eight churches were saved from a similar faith with the help of civil engineer Eugen Iordachescu.
 He designed and implemented a procedure through which the churches were moved even 300 meters away from their original place, hidden completely after the tall blocks of the communist Civic Center.
 Making their presence as less visible as possible was the only chance of survival.
 Some of the churches were moved in only a couple of hours at -20 or -25 degrees.
-The heaviest part moved weighted 9,000 tones and was part of the Antim Monastery.
+The heaviest part moved weighted 9,000 tonnes and was part of Antim Monastery.

-World Records and key numbers
+World Records and key facts

 With its 365,000 square meters surface, the Palace of the Parliament is the second administrative building on the planet after the Pentagon.
 The construction is also the third in the world after the Rocket Assembly Building at Cape Caneveral in Florida and the pyramid of Quetzalcoatl in Mexico when it comes to its volume: 2,550,000 cubic meters.